-If you are coming south on I-55, make a right at the bottom of the off-ramp OR if you are traveling north on I-55, turn left at the bottom of the off-ramp.
-At the funky “S” curve intersection, make a turn to the right and then an immediate left hand turn following signs to President’s Island.
+If you are coming south on I-55, take a right at the bottom of the off-ramp OR if you are traveling north on I-55, turn left at the bottom of the off-ramp.
+At the funky “S” curve intersection, make a turn to the right and then an immediate left-hand turn following signs to Presidents Island.
 Follow the highway about 1.0 mile to a split for Harbor Ave (right) or Channel Ave (left).
 A recommended direction to travel is to go RIGHT onto Harbor Rd and make a counter-clockwise loop around the island (it makes parking on a wide shoulder easier).

 Return to Harbor Ave and make a right, continuing on the loop around the industrial complex.
 Check all the pine trees for possible White-winged Doves and fences and wires for Western Kingbirds and Scissor-tailed Flycatchers and their hybrids.